 Got some unwanted or unused items lying around at home?
 Well, turns out you’re not alone as 85 per cent of Aussies report having pre-loved or unused items in their home.

-So, whether you want to save some money or, better yet, make some money, with the help of financial expert Glen James, we’ve rounded up seven top tips for successfully selling and buying on Gumtree.
+So, whether you want to save some money or, better yet, make some money, with the help of financial expert Glen James, we’ve rounded up seven top tips for successfully selling and buying on Facebook Marketplace.

 Want to increase your chances of selling an item?
-Glen says to make sure you respond promptly to messages from potential buyers.
-To do this, make sure you turn on your notifications through the Gumtree app to avoid missing any messages.
+James says to make sure you respond promptly to messages from potential buyers.
+To do this, make sure you turn on your Facebook Messenger notifications to avoid missing any messages.